Andrew Cousins

 • Acted for the owners of a care home in relation to the death of a resident following a fall at the care home.
 Issues in relation to neglect, risk assessments and adequate care aids being in place were addressed.

-• In module one, acted as part of the team advising one of the Core Participants at the Covid Inquiry.
+• In module one, was part of the team advising one of the Core Participants at the Covid Inquiry.

 • Was part of the team assisting on a discovery and disclosure exercise in a billion pound High Court action concerning a foreign tax law claim.